Recras/recras-wordpress-plugin/readme.txt

 = 5.3 (highlights) =
 * Allow initial value in first widget of a book process, when the first widget is "package selection".
 * Bugfixes

-= 5.2 (highlights) =
-* It is now possible to integrate multiple book processes on one page
-* Small bugfixes

 = Older versions =
 See [the full changelog](https://github.com/Recras/recras-wordpress-plugin/blob/master/changelog.md) for older versions.